 \subsection{Regular inclusions and \texorpdfstring{$\Cst$}{C*}-algebras graded by inverse semigroups}

-The interest in regular \(\Cst\)\nb-inclusions started with the study of Cartan \(\Cst\)\nb-subalgebras, see \cites{Renault:Groupoid_Cstar, Kumjian:Diagonals, Renault:Cartan.Subalgebras, Exel:noncomm.cartan}.
-They model a large class of examples, including crossed products of various sorts for actions of discrete groups, inverse semigroups, or étale groupoids.
+The interest in regular \(\Cst\)\nb-inclusions started with the study of Cartan \(\Cst\)\nb-subalgebras (see \cites{Renault:Groupoid_Cstar, Kumjian:Diagonals, Renault:Cartan.Subalgebras, Exel:noncomm.cartan}).
+They model a large class of examples, including crossed products for topologically free actions of discrete groups, inverse semigroups, or étale groupoids.
 In order to apply our programme to these inclusions, we first introduce and discuss \(\Cst\)\nb-algebras graded by inverse semigroups.
 Then we translate the corresponding results to regular inclusions by showing that they are naturally graded by certain inverse semigroups.

 \begin{definition} Let~\(S\) be an inverse semigroup with unit element \(e\in S\).
 An \emph{\(S\)\nb-graded \(\Cst\)\nb-algebra} is a \(\Cst\)\nb-algebra~\(B\) with a family of closed linear subspaces \((B_t)_{t\in S}\) such that \(B_g^* = B_{g^*}\), \(B_g\cdot B_h \subseteq B_{g h}\) for all \(g,h\in S\) and \(B_g \subseteq B_h\) if \(g \le h\) in~\(S\), and \(\sum B_t\) is dense in~\(B\).
 We call \(A\defeq B_e\subseteq B\) the \emph{unit fibre} of the \(S\)\nb-grading. \end{definition}